Jnolley/Sepsis_Project/README.md

 The app will then prompt the user for a patient ID.
 Once the patient ID has been entered, the app will print a report for that patient.
 If the patient ID is left blank, the app will exit.
+Once the app is connected to your patient, it will prompt for the data points necessary to make a sepsis determination.

 ## Software Architecture